Ill health retirement and your pension

 It is best to apply for ill health retirement while you are in pensionable employment.
 However, you are not required to be on sick leave from work.
 Your application to retire on health grounds will be considered differently if it is made after your last day of pensionable employment.

-If the application is made before your last day of pensionable employment, it will be assessed against the criteria of both tier 1/lower tier and tier 2/upper tier and the appropriate benefits will be paid.
+If the application is made before your last day of pensionable employment, it will be an active member application and be assessed against the criteria of both tier 1/lower tier and tier 2/upper tier and the appropriate benefits will be paid.

-If the application is made after your last day of pensionable employment, it will be assessed against the tier 2/upper tier criteria but if successful will result in the payment of tier 1/lower tier benefits.
+If the application is made after your last day of pensionable employment, it will be a deferred member application and be assessed only against the tier 2/upper tier criteria but if successful will result in the payment of tier 1/lower tier benefits.
+There can be no enhanced pension payable when applying as a deferred member.

 Can I apply retrospectively?